The Passages

 The Seven Qualities of Genuine Attention

 The sixth quality is willingness to not know what you have perceived.
-The practitioner who requires immediate comprehension of what they notice will stop noticing when the observations become too complex to immediately comprehend.

 Passage VI · Attributed to a Queen of the Second Generation · Often read aloud at threshold ceremonies